List of Mobile Suit Gundam 00 characters: Gundam Throne Meisters/Team Trinity

 An impulsive young man, Michael immediately bares his fangs at people who oppose him, brandishing his trademark knife when feeling enraged or intimidated.
-He is also very rude to the first four Gundam Meisters upon their first meeting, although he does comment that Tieria Erde would be "kinda hot" if he were a girl.
+He is also very rude to the Gundam Meisters upon their first meeting, although he does comment that Tieria Erde would be "kinda hot" if he were a girl.
 Similar to his personality, he favors brutal tactics for mobile suit combat and specializes in attacks with the Gundam Throne Zwei's all-range weapon, the GN Fangs.
-Though he feels somewhat protective over his younger sister, Nena, he frequently complains about having to comply to orders from his brother, Johann.
+Though he feels somewhat protective over his younger sister, Nena, he frequently complains about having to comply with orders from his brother, Johann.
 Michael is killed by Ali Al-Saachez who then goes on to steal Michael's Throne Zwei.